Keleo/RecalculateRatesBundle/README.md

+> [!IMPORTANT]
+> This plugin was made for Kimai 1.x.
+> The features of this bundle were incorporated into the core system and are now available in Kimai 2.x.

+---

 # Recalculate-Rates plugin for Kimai

 A Kimai plugin, which forces a recalculation of the hourly and fixed rates for timesheet records on certain updates.